 First the battery is replaced with a symbol.
 This symbol is common to all ladder diagrams.
 Bus bars are drawn.
 These simply look like two vertical bars.
 One on each side of the diagram.
 Think of the left one as being + voltage and the right one as being ground.
-Further think of the current (logic) flow as being from left to right.
+Further of the current (logic) flow left as being from to right.
 Next a symbol is given to the input.
 In this basic example we there is one real world input. (i.e. the switch) The symbol is given to the input that the switch will be connected to.
 This symbol can also be used as the contact of a relay.

-Figure 2.12 A contact symbol
+Figure 2.13 A contact symbol

-Next a symbol is given to the outputs.
-In this example one output (i.e. the bell) is used the symbol is givn to the output that the bell will be physically connected to.
-This symbol is used as the coil of a relay.
+a symbol is given to the outputs.
+In this example one output (i.e. the bell) is used.the bell is given to the output that the bell will be physically connected to.
+This symbol is bed as the coil of a relay.

-Figure 2.13 A coil symbol
+Figure 2.14 A coil symbol